CumulusNetworks/docs/content/cumulus-linux-37/Network-Virtualization/Static-VXLAN-Configurations/Static-VXLAN-Tunnels.md

 ## Requirements

-Cumulus Networks supports static VXLAN tunnels only on switches in the {{<exlink url="https://cumulusnetworks.com/hcl/" text="Cumulus Linux HCL">}} using the Broadcom Tomahawk, Trident II+, Trident II, and Maverick ASICs, as well as the Mellanox Spectrum ASIC.
+Static VXLAN tunnels are supported only on switches in the {{<exlink url="https://cumulusnetworks.com/hcl/" text="Cumulus Linux HCL">}} using the Broadcom Tomahawk, Trident II+, Trident II, and Maverick ASICs, as well as the Mellanox Spectrum ASIC.

 For a basic VXLAN configuration, make sure that: